 Infant formula can be expensive, and sometimes it’s hard to find the brand your baby prefers or that your pediatrician recommends.
 Although you might look for other ways to feed your baby, breast milk is the only alternative that gives your baby the right healthy mix of nutrients.
 So, when it comes to formula, what should you do?

-We talked to Vinay Bandla, MD, a pediatric gastroenterologist at Banner Children’s Specialists Gastroenterology Clinic in Mesa, AZ, to learn more about feeding your baby formula and some important do’s and don’ts.
+We talked to Vinay Bandla, MD, a pediatric gastroenterologist with Banner Children's, to learn more about feeding your baby formula and some important do’s and don’ts.

 Why is formula an appropriate food for babies?